Yahunuoo/Getting-Started/Assets/gitignore_global.md

 # typically be ignored on a per-project basis with a .gitignore in that
 # project's root directory.
 # This repository can be found at: https://github.com/github/gitignore

+# This file DOES include items that would typically not be gitignored globally
+# for simplicity during the course, but this may cause issues as you further
+# your education post-SEI.
+These items are denoted when used here and are kept
+# to a minimum.

 ###############################################################################
 #   The items in this section are generally safe be globally gitignored and   #